AndroidModLoader/JPatch/README.md

 # What am i?
  I am a little mod that wants to fix your game!
+ Need a preview version of upcoming changes?
+Get it there: https://github.com/AndroidModLoader/JPatch/actions

  Currently i can fix those things:

  **GTA:SA**